jmcvetta/golang-for-python-programmers/source/intro.rst

 Background Assumptions
 ======================

-* Familiarity with Python or a similar dynamic, interpretted language.
+* Familiarity with Python or a similar dynamic, interpreted language.
 * Comfortable working on the UNIX command line.
 * Basic understanding of internet protocols such as HTTP(S).